Skip to main content

 using namespace std;

-// CHALLENGE 2: Command-Line Task Manager
+// MILESTONE 2: Command-Line Task Manager

 enum class Priority { LOW, MEDIUM, HIGH, CRITICAL };